 All the above rights are assigned to both common and preferred stockholders and are mentioned in every company’s governed policy.

-Types of Stockholder:
+Types of Stockholder

 There are two types of stockholders in most companies:

 - Common Stockholder: Most of the stockholder are common stockholders because it is cheaper and easily available than preferred stocks.
 It is flexible and generates more profit.
-Common stockholders have voting rights on important matters like merging of an organization with another.
+Common stockholders have voting rights on important matters like merging of an organisation with another.

 - Preferred stockholder: Here, the stockholders have fixed dividend, mostly larger than the common stockholder, and are paid before common stockholders.
 The stockholders do not have the voting right.
 Preferred stockholder is usually for those investors who are looking to generate annual investment income.